 Pecan pie looks fancy but it’s actually a really easy pie to make.
 Once you’ve got your pie crust ready to go it comes together fairly easily.
 You’ll spend more time waiting for the pie to bake and even just letting it cool than you will mixing it all together.

 - Prepare/purchase your pie crust of choice.
-I like my paleo almond flour pie crust for this recipe but you can use whatever gluten free (or not – whatever) pie crust you’d like to here.
-Your pie crust shouldn’t be fully baked yet.
+I like my almond flour paleo pie crust here because it’s grain free, easy to make and you don’t even need a rolling pin. for this recipe but you can use whatever gluten-free crust you’d like to here.

 - Mix together all of the filling ingredients except for the pecans.
-Just throw everything in a bowl and whisk well.
+Just throw everything together in a large mixing bowl and whisk well.

 - Stir in the pecans.
 Easy enough.

 - Bake & cool.
-Bake until the filling is set and then leave it to cool and settle.
-Keep in mind that almond flour burns quickly so you may want to put a piece of tin foil or even baking paper over your pie about halfway through cooking.
+Bake until the filling is almost set – a little wobble is no problem because it will firm up as it cools.
+Keep in mind that almond flour burns quickly so you may want to put a piece of aluminum foil or even parchment paper over your pie about halfway through cooking.

 To Thaw: Unwrap and place in the fridge to thaw overnight and then let it come up to room temperature before slicing.
 If you’re planning a Thanksgiving menu and want to get ahead this works like a dream.